mhdsulaimantan/Rock-Paper-Scissors/README.md

 This is a simple project for rock paper scissors game, it is a demonstration of some concepts learned in javaScript.

 ### Live Preview:
-This project was hosted online via heroku: [Rock-Paper-Scissors](https://rock-paper-scissors-game2.herokuapp.com/)
+This project was hosted: [Here](https://mhdsulaimantan.github.io/Rock-Paper-Scissors/)